EdwardHuber/EdwardHuber/README.md

 ---

 ## 🔍 About Me
-I’m an **IT major with a Cybersecurity minor** at North Dakota State University, building tools that match **FBI Cyber Division workflows**:
+I’m an **IT major with a Cybersecurity minor** at North Dakota State University, building tools that match **FBI Cyber Division** workflows:

 - 🧑‍💻 Python for forensic automation
 - 🧠 DFIR and malware simulation for training